Key facts about the Nobel Prize. Curiosities and records of the Nobel Prizes The Nobel Prize is not a woman’s business

 There is a special committee whose main task is to select and approve

-nominations for the highest award in the field.
+candidates for the field's highest honor.
 The Nobel Peace Prize is awarded to people who have distinguished themselves in promoting security and stability on the planet.
 It is issued annually.
-The procedure takes place in Oslo, the tenth of December.
-At the same time, both international organizations and national governments can propose a candidate who will become a laureate.
-They are listed in the Charter of the Committee.
-Any person who has been or is a member of the Nobel Committee is also eligible to participate in the nomination process.
-In addition, the Charter gives such privileges to university professors involved in politics or history.
+The procedure takes place in Oslo, on the tenth of December.
+At the same time, both international organizations and national governments can nominate a candidate to become a laureate.
+They are listed in the Committee Charter.
+Any person who was or is a member of the Nobel Committee is also eligible to participate in the nomination process.
+In addition, the Charter grants such privileges to university professors involved in politics or history.

-When they study who received the Nobel Peace Prize, they will definitely come across the name of another political figure whose activities do not cause criticism.
+When studying who received the Nobel Peace Prize, they inevitably come across the name of another political figure whose activities do not cause criticism.
 Such a person is Tenzin Gyatso, the Dalai Lama.
-It's perfect outstanding personality.
-From an early age, he was forced to take on spiritual leadership.
+This is absolutely outstanding personality.
+From an early age he was forced to take on spiritual leadership.
 Buddhists recognized the boy as the incarnation of the deceased lama.
-Subsequently, he had to shoulder the political responsibility for Tibet (at the age of sixteen).
-All his work is based on kindness, tolerance and love (from the wording of the Nobel Committee).
+Subsequently, he had to take on political responsibility for Tibet (at the age of sixteen).
+All his work is based on kindness, tolerance and love (from the formulation of the Nobel Committee).
 It should be added that he was unable to reach an agreement with the Chinese government.
-Now he lives and carries out his ideas in exile.
+Now he lives and pursues his ideas in exile.

 It turns out that not everything is so simple!

 There are also very controversial winners of this high award.
 The committee is often criticized for being too politicized.
-Residents of the post-Soviet space consider Mikhail Gorbachev to be such a figure.
-The Nobel Peace Prize was awarded to such a controversial person from the point of view of the world community as Yasser Arafat.
+Residents of the post-Soviet space see Mikhail Gorbachev as such a figure.
+The Nobel Peace Prize was awarded to such a controversial figure from the point of view of the world community as Yasser Arafat.

 This decision of the Committee is considered scandalous on the grounds that this laureate did not deny military ways to achieve his goals.
 On his account not only fights, but also Act of terrorism.
-He himself proclaimed his goal the destruction of the whole sovereign state(Israel).
-That is, despite the fact that Arafat fought for the well-being of the inhabitants of the Middle East, it is difficult to assign the title of peacemaker to him.
+He himself proclaimed his goal to be the destruction of the whole sovereign state(Israel).
+That is, despite the fact that Arafat fought for the well-being of the people of the Middle East, it is difficult to assign him the title of peacemaker.
 Another scandalous figure is Barack Obama.
 The Nobel Peace Prize was awarded to him in 2009.
-It must be said that the Committee had to put up with a flurry of criticism of this decision.
+It must be said that the Committee had to come to terms with a barrage of criticism regarding this decision.

 More about Obama

-In the world press, the opinion is still flickering that the President of the States was awarded the award "in advance".
-At that time, he had just taken office, he had not yet distinguished himself in anything significant.
-And the initiatives and decisions that he subsequently took do not at all explain why he was awarded the Nobel Peace Prize.
+There is still an opinion in the world press that the President of the States was awarded the award “in advance.”
+At that time, he had just taken office and had not yet distinguished himself in anything significant.
+And the initiatives and decisions that he subsequently made do not at all explain why he was awarded the Nobel Peace Prize.

-Obama is considered the president who unleashed the largest number military conflicts.
-Their victims are incalculable due to the "hybrid nature" of these collisions (the term appeared quite recently).
+Obama is considered the president who unleashed greatest number military conflicts.
+Their victims are incalculable due to the “hybrid nature” of these clashes (a term that has appeared quite recently).
 He had to make decisions about bombing and ground operations.
 He is criticized for the invasion of Syria, unrest in Iraq and Ukraine.
-Nevertheless, Obama received the Nobel Peace Prize and is listed among its laureates.
+Nevertheless, Obama received the Nobel Peace Prize and is among its laureates.

-This "advance reward" leads to more and more scandals.
-As zones of aggravation of tensions emerge, some politicians are in favor of the annulment of this award.
-There is an opinion that such non-peaceful behavior dishonors a high premium.
-In the Russian Federation, of course, they believe that V.V.
+This “advance reward” leads to more and more scandals.
+As areas of tension emerge, some politicians are in favor of canceling this award.
+There is an opinion that such unpeaceful behavior disgraces the high bonus.
+In the Russian Federation, naturally, they believe that V.V.
 Putin is a more worthy candidate.
-The Nobel Peace Prize may yet be awarded to him for his true tenacity in conflict resolution.
+The Nobel Peace Prize may yet be awarded to him for the true tenacity he shows in resolving conflicts.

 About money

 People are often interested not so much in the achievements of the individuals awarded this award, but in its amount.
-The Nobel Peace Prize really can amaze the imagination.
-The fact is that all the funds of the Committee do not just lie in financial institutions.
-They "work", increasing in size.
+The Nobel Peace Prize can truly boggle the mind.
+The fact is that all the Committee’s funds do not just sit in financial institutions.
+They “work” by increasing in size.
 According to the will, the profit is divided into five parts.
-They are not the same and become more and more impressive from year to year.
-So, the very first amount, handed in 1901, was equal to forty-two thousand dollars.
+They are not the same and are becoming more and more impressive in size from year to year.
+Thus, the very first amount awarded in 1901 was equal to forty-two thousand dollars.
 In 2003, the amount was already 1.35 million.
 Its size is influenced by the state of the world economy.
-Dividends that go to payments can not only increase, but also decrease.
-For example, in 2007 the amount of the premium was 1.542 million, and by 2008 it "melted" (1.4 million dollars).
+Dividends that go towards payments can not only increase, but also decrease.
+For example, in 2007 the bonus amount was 1.542 million, and by 2008 it “melted” ($1.4 million).

-These funds are distributed in five equal shares according to nominations, and then - according to the number of laureates, in accordance with the rules according to which the Nobel Peace Prize is awarded.
-How money will go for awards in each year - is determined by the Committee, having carried out the appropriate calculations of earnings from securities and other assets.
+These funds are distributed in five equal shares according to nominations, and then according to the number of laureates, in accordance with the rules according to which the Nobel Peace Prize is awarded.
+How many money will go for awards in each year - determined by the Committee, having carried out appropriate calculations of earnings from securities and other assets.

 Russian laureates

-Our fellow citizens received such an award only twice.
-In addition to Gorbachev, such an honor was awarded to scientist Andrey Sakharov.
-However, not his scientific works gave rise to the award.
+Our fellow citizens have received such an award only twice.
+In addition to Gorbachev, this honor was awarded to scientist Andrey Sakharov.
+However, not his scientific works became the reason for the award.
 Sakharov was considered a human rights activist and a fighter against the regime.
-AT Soviet times he was severely criticized and persecuted.
+IN Soviet times he was subjected to harsh criticism and persecution.
 The scientist worked on the creation of hydrogen weapons.
-Despite this, he openly advocated a ban on weapons testing. mass destruction, against the arms race.
-His ideas were very popular in society and did not like the ruling elite at all.
+Despite this, he openly advocated a ban on weapons testing mass destruction, against the arms race.
+His ideas were very popular in society and were not at all liked by the ruling elite.

-Sakharov is considered to be a passionate champion of peace, who suffered for his views.
-The Nobel Committee used the wording: "for courage in the fight against abuse of power ...".
+Sakharov is generally considered a passionate advocate of peace who suffered for his views.
+The Nobel Committee used the wording: “for courage in the fight against abuse of power...”.
 Nevertheless, he was rather an idealist, a kind and non-aggressive person (according to the recollections of his colleagues).
-More Russians did not receive high awards, which does not mean that worthy personalities do not live in our country.
-Quicker, given fact can be perceived as a political engagement of the Committee, the use of awards in geopolitical competition.
+More Russians have never received a high award, which does not mean that there are no worthy individuals living in our country.
+Quicker, this fact can be perceived as political bias of the Committee, the use of the award in geopolitical competition.

-Who has not received an award, but deserves it?
+Who didn't receive the award, but deserves it?

-Many politicians believe that Mahatma Gandhi, more than all other figures, deserved a high award.
-This man dealt with the organization of the struggle of the Indians against the colonialists.
-Gandhi not only had to devise ways in which the weak and unarmed population could resist the British army, but they also had to be correlated with the characteristics of the local religion.
+Many politicians believe that Mahatma Gandhi, more than any other figure, deserved a high award.
+This man was involved in organizing the struggle of Indians against the colonialists.
+Gandhi not only had to come up with ways in which a weak and unarmed population could resist the British army, but they also had to be related to the peculiarities of the local religion.
 This method was invented by him.
-It has been called non-violent resistance and is often used today.
+It was called nonviolent resistance and is often used today.
 Mahatma Gandhi was proposed to the Committee five times.
-Only there were "more worthy" candidates (which again can be explained by the politicization of this organization).
-Subsequently, the officials responsible for awarding the Nobel Prize expressed their regret that Gandhi never became a laureate.
+Only there were “more worthy” candidates (which again can be explained by the politicization of this organization).
+Subsequently, officials responsible for awarding the Nobel Prize expressed their regret that Gandhi never became a laureate.

 Incidents of the Nobel Committee

 There are such incredible things in the history of this organization that today can only be perceived anecdotally.
 So, as you know, none other than Adolf Hitler was nominated for this award in 1939.
 Fortunately, he did not receive the Nobel Peace Prize.
-And it's not about the money.
-What would be the prestige of an organization that would call a peacemaker a person guilty of the death of millions of inhabitants of our planet?
-The Nobel Committee refused to award it, explaining its decision by the attitude of the Nazis towards the Jews.
+And it's not about money.
+What would be the prestige of an organization that would call a peacemaker a person responsible for the death of millions of people on our planet?
+The Nobel Committee refused to award it, motivating its decision by the Nazis' attitude towards Jews.

-Nevertheless, at the time of his nomination, Hitler's activities looked quite progressive for the German intelligentsia.
-He had just concluded two large peace agreements, raised industry, took care of the development of science and art.
-Nowadays, people understand how absurd and unfounded Hitler's claims for the award were.
+Nevertheless, during his nomination, Hitler’s activities looked quite progressive to the German intelligentsia.
+He had just concluded two major peace agreements, was boosting industry, and caring about the development of science and art.
+Nowadays people understand to what extent Hitler's claims to the award were absurd and unfounded.
 But at that time, the people of Germany perceived him as a real leader, leading them to bright life.
-Yes, it was true to some extent.
+Yes, to some extent this was true.
 He really cared about the Germans, only at the expense of people of other nationalities.
-To the credit of the members of the Nobel Committee, they understood this and refused his candidacy for the prize.
+To the credit of the members of the Nobel Committee, they understood this and rejected his candidacy for the prize.

 Collective laureates

-This award was awarded three times to organizations that are somehow connected with the Red Cross.
+This award has been awarded three times to organizations associated in one way or another with the Red Cross.
 If we take into account the first laureate - its organizer, then four.
-It should be noted that this international organization undoubtedly deserves such a high appraisal.
+It should be noted that this international organization undoubtedly deserves such high praise.
 Its representatives always find a field for activity.
-Whether in areas of bloody conflict or epidemics, they are often at the center of the action, lending a much-needed hand of support to unfortunate people in distress.
-By the way, once the UN became the laureate of the award (2001), earlier it was celebrated peacekeeping forces(1988) and Refugee Service (1981).
-Of the not very well-known organizations-laureates, one can name international organization Labor (1969).
-It is possible that we do not hear about the wave because a lot of time has passed since its influence in the world was so great that it was awarded an award.
+Whether in areas of bloody conflicts or epidemics, they often find themselves at the center of events, lending a much-needed hand of support to unfortunate people in distress.
+By the way, the UN was the winner of the prize once (2001), previously it was noted peacekeeping forces(1988) and the Refugee Service (1981).
+Among the not very well-known laureate organizations we can name International organization labor (1969).
+Perhaps we don’t hear about the wave because a lot of time has passed since its influence in the world was so great that it received an award.

-There are many winners of this major award.
-The names of some went down in history with courage and courage, others - with scandals and intrigues.
-The third is not remembered at all.
+There are many winners of this serious award.
+The names of some went down in history with courage and bravery, others with scandals and intrigues.
+Still others are not remembered at all.
 Nevertheless, people want this award to fall into the hands of truly worthy individuals, regardless of the political situation.

 What else to read